 As opposed to most supplements and pharmaceuticals out in the market right now, CBD is entirely safe for both short-term and long-term consumption.
 There are no known side effects linked to CBD, though some users have reported feeling drowsy after taking moderate amounts of CBD oil.

 Unflavored CBD hemp oil typically has an earthy, herbal taste and aroma.
 If you are not sure what “earthy” taste like, think of mushrooms or root vegetables carrots and potatoes.
 Higher concentrations of CBD oil may have a stronger flavor.

 If you are not a fan of plant-flavored foods, you can mix CBD oil into your favorite beverages and soups.
-You can also explore other CBD options like CBD capsules which have a lighter taste and are easier to dose.
+You can also explore other CBD options like CBD capsules that have a lighter taste and are easier to dose.